fgebhart/blog/docs/blog/github-pages-with-namecheap-domain.md

 ### GitHub Pages Configuration

 Go to your GitHub repository and navigate to the GitHub Pages settings.
 For this blog the URL is [https://github.com/fgebhart/blog/settings/pages](https://github.com/fgebhart/blog/settings/pages).
-Given the above mentioned prerequisites, your static website should already be deployed to GitHub Pages and accessible via the default `github.io` URL (if you still need to set up the deploy, I'd suggest having a look at the [GitHub Actions Workflow of this blog](https://github.com/fgebhart/blog/blob/main/.github/workflows/publish.yml), check out the [GitHub docs on publishing your website](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) or reading the [docs of mkdocs-material regarding publishing](https://squidfunk.github.io/mkdocs-material/publishing-your-site/)).
+Given the above-mentioned prerequisites, your static website should already be deployed to GitHub Pages and accessible via the default `github.io` URL (if you still need to set up the deployment, I'd suggest having a look at the [GitHub Actions Workflow of this blog](https://github.com/fgebhart/blog/blob/main/.github/workflows/publish.yml), check out the [GitHub docs on publishing your website](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) or reading the [docs of mkdocs-material regarding publishing](https://squidfunk.github.io/mkdocs-material/publishing-your-site/)).

-Scroll down to the `Custom Domain` Section and enter your custom domain into the input field.
+Scroll down to the `Custom Domain` section and enter your custom domain into the input field.
 In the case of this blog `blog.fgebhart.dev` was entered:

 ![GitHub Pages Custom Domain Settings](images/github-pages-with-namecheap-domain/github_pages_custom_domain.png)